ViƱales Cuba: Ultimate Traveler’s Guide

 Valle del Silencio

-Valle del Silencio is considered the most beautiful and impressive section of ViƱales Valley, with the most spectacular areas of mogotes rising from the ground, beautiful caves, small farms, and plenty to see and experience.
+The Valle del Silencio (Valley of Silence) is considered the most beautiful and impressive section of ViƱales Valley.
+It has the most spectacular section of the region’s mogotes, plus beautiful caves, small farms, and plenty to see and experience.
+This is a popular area for tours such as hiking excursions and horseback riding tours that allow visitors to take in the beauty of the valley.

 ViƱales Cuba Map

 We’ve created this interactive ViƱales Cuba map to accompany this article and dropped pins in all the places we mention here.
-You’ll find everything from the best things to do in ViƱales Valley and the surrounding area, to our top recommendations for where to stay in ViƱales.
+You’ll find everything from the best things to do in ViƱales Valley and the surrounding area to our top recommendations for where to stay in ViƱales.

 Click around and even download this map for reference as you plan your ViƱales travel adventure – and let us know in the comments section what else we need to add here!